allenlcp/Udemy_Java_DataStruc_Algo/Notes.md

   <img width="350" alt="arrays" src="https://github.com/allenlcp/Udemy_Java_DataStruc_Algo/blob/master/resources/images/img_001.png">
 </kbd>

-* Mem start address of 12 is for illustration purposes only
+* Memory start address of 12 is for illustration purposes only
 * For the first element in the array we actually do the same calculation [12 + (0 * 4) = 12].
 Actually we use the same formula everywhere.
 Therefore, this may explain why array indices are **zero** based.
 If the weren't we would have to subtract one in the formula.
 * int is of size = 4 bytes
 * Arrays really good a retrieving element if we know the index